Skip to content

 What about people who can’t hold it?

-This article is not about intentional provocation of onlookers.
-After all, there are people who, due to health conditions (such as chronic bladder weakness), cannot or can hardly hold it.
+This article is not about deliberately provoking onlookers.
+After all, there are people who, due to health conditions (such as chronic bladder weakness), cannot or can barely hold it.

-Such a case caused a stir in Austria in 2018.
-A man had to park his car at a rest area and urinate in a bush nearby because it was so urgent that he couldn’t make it to the public restroom a few meters away.
-The “Kurier” reported on this at the time.
+Such a case drew attention in Austria in 2018.
+A man had to park his car at a rest area and urinate in a nearby bush because it was so urgent he couldn’t make it to the public restroom a few meters away.
+The “Kurier” reported on this.
 His justification of suffering from severe bladder weakness did not hold up in the regional administrative court–the man had to pay a fine.
-The reasoning: He had the opportunity to relieve himself four kilometers earlier and therefore acted “at least negligently.”
-Whether he was possibly stuck in traffic is not clear from the report.
+The reasoning: He had the opportunity to relieve himself four kilometers earlier and thus acted “at least negligently.”
+Whether he was possibly stuck in traffic is not mentioned in the report.

 TRAVELBOOK inquired with the Berlin police.
-According to an officer, the case would likely have turned out differently in Germany.
+According to an officer, the case might have turned out differently in Germany.
 Here, health conditions are grounds for justification and exclusion from punishment.
-His assumption: “A misdemeanor report would be filed, but likely dismissed upon presentation of a medical certificate.”
+His assumption: “An administrative offense report would likely be filed, but would very likely be dismissed upon presentation of a medical certificate.”

-Also interesting: Is it permissible to do a “big business” in the woods?
+Also interesting: Is it allowed to do a “big business” in the woods?

 The forestry office sometimes looks the other way

 The Tegel forestry office shows similar understanding.
-As TRAVELBOOK learns upon inquiry, the authority does not prioritize pursuing potential wild urinators.
-If someone discreetly relieves themselves because they simply can’t help it, they sometimes look the other way.
-“The condition is, of course, that no one feels disturbed by it,” emphasizes the forester.
+As TRAVELBOOK learned upon inquiry, the authority does not prioritize pursuing potential public urinators.
+If someone discreetly relieves themselves because they simply can’t help it, they might look the other way.
+“The condition is, of course, that no one feels disturbed,” emphasizes the forester.

 Urinating in the woods is prohibited for environmental reasons

-Besides people who “go” in the woods in absolute emergencies, there are, of course, numerous dogs.
-And it’s hardly possible to train them not to urinate publicly.
-However, animal (and human) excretions contain substances like nitrogen, sulfur, and potassium, which disrupt the nutrient supply of plants when repeatedly exposed.
-Urea is toxic, and together with the chloride it contains, it can literally cook trees over time.
+Besides people who relieve themselves in the woods in extreme situations, there are, of course, many dogs.
+It’s nearly impossible to train them not to urinate publicly.
+However, animal (and human) excretions contain nitrogen, sulfur, and potassium, which disrupt the nutrient supply of plants when repeatedly exposed.
+Urea is toxic, and combined with the chloride it contains, it can effectively “cook” trees over time.

 In summary: As long as possible, please hold your urine!